nick-oconnor/SafeChat/README.md

-    make build - compiles and links the binary make install - installs the binary to /usr/bin make remove - removes the binary from /usr/bin make clean - removes object and binary files make {main|client|crypto} - recompiles that specific part of the program
+    make build - compiles and links the binary make install - installs the binary to /usr/bin make remove - removes the binary from /usr/bin